department-of-veterans-affairs/va.gov-team/products/public-websites/content-team-processes/URL-redirect-process/readme.md

 * Desired target date: mm/dd
 * Requestor POC: [Example: Jane Doe at BAH]

-**Step 2.** Nick and Kara will size the request, put it in the Public Website team’s backlog, and assign accordingly.
+**Step 2.** Nick and Mickin will size the request, put it in the Public Website team’s backlog, and assign accordingly.
-If it’s an urgent redirect request, and we can’t meet the requested target date for implementation, Kara or Nick will let the requestor and Mikki know.
+If it’s an urgent redirect request, and we can’t meet the requested target date for implementation, Mickin or Nick will let the requestor and Mikki know.

 **Step 3.** Assigned FE engineer will create a PR for the redirect and let the requestor know when it’s ready to merge.